 How To Account For Depreciated Photography Equipment

-No matter how well you take care of your cameras, lenses, lighting equipment, tripods, and more, your equipment is going to depreciate.
-There will come a time when it’s completely depreciated, and might not be further suitable for use.
+No matter how well you take care of your cameras, lenses, lighting equipment, tripods, and more, your equipment will depreciate.
+There will come a time when it’s completely depreciated and might not be further suitable for use.